 Construction Starts on €120m German Lithium Refinery

 Dutch company AMG Lithium, a subsidiary of the Advanced Metallurgical Group, has broken ground on the first of five lithium production modules in Bitterfeld-Wolfen in the eastern German state of Saxony-Anhalt.
-The firm has investing EUR 120 million in the project.
+The firm is investing EUR 120 million in the project.

 The facility will produce lithium hydride, a main element in the batteries for electric vehicles.
 Construction is scheduled to be completed in late 2023.
 The lithium processed at the plant will be obtained from an AMG-owned mine in Brazil.
 Initial production will be 20,000 tons, rising to 100,000 tons when all five modules are completed.